NATURE WILL SURVIVE - PART 1. A CERTIFIABLE SPECIES

 The Race

 Uranium exists as three isotopes.
-The most common non-radioactive U238, and the rarer, radioactive and fissile U235 (there is an even rarer isotope U234.)
-In nature U238 is about 140 times more prevalent than U235, and it would take a lot of engineering research to perfect techniques for separating U235 to the levels required to sustain a fission reaction.
+The most common one is the non-radioactive U238, and the rarer, radioactive and fissile U235 (there is an even rarer isotope U234.)
+In nature U238 is about 140 times more abundant than U235, and it would take a lot of engineering research to perfect techniques for separating U235 to the levels required to sustain a fission reaction.
 Further, by bombarding U238 with Neutrons, a new artificial element was produced - Plutonium 239 - which was also radioactive and fissile.
 So, a second project was set in place to use reactors to produce weapons grade Plutonium.

 After just a short time, both the US and the UK combined their resources into a single effort – The Manhattan Project.
 It would take this team several years to complete the design and accumulate enough fissile material to make the first three bombs.
 By then Germany and Italy had been defeated and Japan was the only remaining enemy.
 Too late the Allies would realize that Germany was so far behind that its nuclear program had never been a threat.
 Had the Allies known this earlier, there was at least the hope - however improbable - that they might not have built the bomb, and our planet and species had a real chance for true world peace.
 But, we built the bloody thing, and now psychopaths all over the world have got dozens and some have hundreds of copies.